 Simplifying the Solar Generations Program

 NV Energy customers have a unique opportunity to increase their solar savings.
 However, their incentive requirement PDF is a daunting 48-page leviathan of valuable, but dense information.
-To help you out, we took a deep dive into NV Energy’s program handbook and created this simplified guide.
+To help you out, we took a deep dive into NV Energy’s program handbook for their Renewable Generations program and created this simplified guide.

 Eligibility for NV Energy Solar and Energy Storage Incentives

 Make sure the solar installer has an active C-2 or C-2g Nevada Contractor’s License.
 If this license isn’t valid, NV Energy will not give the incentive or hold the net metering rate.

 Solar Incentive Eligibility

 To determine solar eligibility, customers first need to determine the category of utility customers they are.
 There are three types of solar incentives available through NV Energy under the Solar Generations Program: Residential, Small Commercial, Non-residential, and Low-income/non-profit.

 Residential Solar Eligibility

 A look at Non-residential Solar Customers

 Non-residential customers can also acquire solar incentives.
 What incentives they are eligible for depends on their usage classification (small or large).
 Non-residential customers that are GS-2 or anything above LGS-1 is considered a large-commercial customer.

 Low-income or Non-profits and Solar

 To get low-income or non-profit solar credits, customers need to provide proof.
 There are several different proof types, but only one form is necessary.

 Some of these forms of proof include ownership of subsided housing and qualification for the federal low-income housing tax credit.
 Customers can also show their income is less than the low-income limits.

 Energy Storage Eligibility

 If homeowners add battery backup to a past solar installation or install solar with their battery, they can qualify for an NV Energy incentive.
 If the customer is a non-profit or low-income customer, they will need to prove it with one form of documentation.

 Storage for Residential Customers

 The minimum for the residential energy program is 8 kilowatt-hours.
 While homeowners can get up to 1,000 kilowatt-hours of capacity, NV Energy will only incentivize up to 100 kilowatts.
 All residential-storage systems need at least 75 percent renewable energy to qualify.

 Storage for Non-residential Customers